Baker Mayfield: 2020 season

-In the Wild Card Round against the Pittsburgh Steelers, Mayfield went 21 of 34 for 263 yards and 3 touchdowns during the 48–37 win, leading the Browns to their first playoff victory since the 1994 season, and the Browns’ first playoff road victory since the 1969 season.
+In the Wild Card Round against the Pittsburgh Steelers, Mayfield went 21 of 34 for 263 yards and 3 touchdowns during the 48–37 win, leading the Browns to their first playoff victory since the 1994 season, the year before Mayfield was born.
+It was also the Browns' first playoff road victory in 51 years, way back in 1969.
 In the Divisional Round of the playoffs against the Kansas City Chiefs, Mayfield threw for 204 yards, 1 touchdown, and 1 interception during the 22–17 loss.

 Overall, Mayfield finished the 2020 season with 4,030 passing yards, 30 touchdowns, and nine interceptions through 18 total games.
 He was ranked 71st by his fellow players on the NFL Top 100 Players of 2021.

 2021 season

 The Browns exercised Mayfield's fifth-year contract option for the 2022 season on April 23, 2021, worth $18.9 million guaranteed.
-On October 7, 2021, it was revealed that Mayfield was playing with a partially torn labrum which he suffered during the Browns Week 2 victory over the Houston Texans.
+On October 7, 2021, it was revealed that Mayfield was playing with a partially torn labrum which he suffered during the Browns' Week 2 victory over the Texans.
 Mayfield continued to play with the injury until reaggravating it in Week 6 against the Arizona Cardinals.
 Due to the injury, Mayfield was ruled out for the Browns' Week 7 game against the Denver Broncos, missing his first game since taking over as the Browns' starter in 2018.
-On November 14, 2021, Mayfield suffered a right knee contusion during their crushing Week 10 loss to the Patriots.
+On November 14, 2021, Mayfield suffered a right knee contusion during their crushing Week 10 loss to the New England Patriots.
 While the injury was not severe, coach Kevin Stefanski decided not to put him in for the rest of the game due to Mayfield absorbing hits and the game being out of reach.
-After the Browns were eliminated from the postseason following a Week 17 loss to the Pittsburgh Steelers, the Browns announced Mayfield would undergo surgery on the torn labrum, ending Mayfield's season.
+After the Browns were eliminated from the postseason following a Week 17 loss to the Steelers, the Browns announced Mayfield would undergo surgery on the torn labrum, ending Mayfield's season.
 He was placed on injured reserve on January 5, 2022.
 Mayfield threw for 3,010 yards, 17 touchdowns, and 13 interceptions in 14 games played.

 In the 2022 offseason, after the Browns traded for quarterback Deshaun Watson and signed him to a contract extension, Mayfield requested that the team trade him.

 Carolina Panthers

-On July 6, 2022, Mayfield was traded to the Carolina Panthers for a 2024 conditional fifth-round draft pick.
+On July 6, 2022, Mayfield was traded to the Panthers for a 2024 conditional fifth-round draft pick.
+The fifth-round pick would become a fourth-round pick if Mayfield played in 70% of the Panthers' offensive snaps, but it did not happen.